Toph Beifong: Creation and conception

-Toph was initially conceived as a sixteen-year-old boy that was athletic and muscular, designed to be a foil to Sokka.
+Toph was initially conceived as a sixteen-year-old boy who was athletic and muscular, designed to be a foil to Sokka.
 Her prototype design is featured in the show's intro as the earthbender.
 As the series progressed and the time came closer to introduce an earthbender who would join the main characters, head writer Aaron Ehasz suggested that they create contrast by designing a little girl who is able to defeat strong, adult earthbenders; some of the staff found this humorous, but it was initially rejected by Avatar co-creator Bryan Konietzko.
 Following several long discussions, Konietzko stopped fighting the idea and warmed up to it, after which Toph was made female and introduced into the series, becoming one of Konietzko's favorite characters.
 The character's original design was recycled into the appearances of minor characters The Boulder and Sud.
 Her original design greatly influenced the appearance of Bolin in The Legend of Korra.
 Her Earth Rumble outfit, the clothing she wears for the majority of Avatar: The Last Airbender, was inspired by European fashion styles.
 Her fancy dress was modeled after the traditional clothing of the Chinese Tang dynasty.

 Toph uses a unique fighting style of earthbending, based on the Southern Praying Mantis style.

 Toph was favored by the creators to return in The Legend of Korra after the appearances of both Katara and Zuko, DiMartino writing that it "never quite made sense" for there to be a trip to the swamp, where she was located, during the third season.
 In the following season, she was meant to serve as a foil to Korra with her "gruff mentoring style" contrasting the reserved Korra.
 Her design became a subject of difficulty for the staff, who wanted her to return to the size of her twelve-year-old self from the original series despite flashbacks in the earlier part of The Legend of Korra showing her as having grown in height.
 Konietzko was content with the staff's wishes but wanted her shortened height to come from her having become hunched since then.
 Artists had issues carrying out this design, resulting in multiple takes.